Private Banks Sports Ground: Modern use

 The Jubilee Ground is designated as Metropolitan Open Land and forms an important open space within Catford.
 Cricket is still played on the ground which has been developed into a multi-use sports ground.
 It is a venue for local five-a-side football and rugby.
 In 2012 the ground was sold to St Dunstan's College through its Educational Foundation.
 The site is used by the school and has both sports facilities and meeting rooms which can be hired.

 Records on the ground

-A total of 38 first-class cricket matches were played on the ground, all of which featured Kent as the home side.
+A total of 38 first-class cricket matches were played on the ground, all of which featured Kent as the home team.